 Associations: The theme of this dream has been repeating itself these past weeks.
 My first association is that I am in the midst of trying to secure Billiette’s Fargo AA Silver Dollar columns, which are helping me and I sense will help others become more conscious!

 “Some kind of moral judgment on the world must, then, be inherent in all works of literature, the writer’s accepted view of man and the universe – which is to say that, in some sense, every work of fiction that has ever been written is somehow obscurely concerned with the problem of how men should live.
-The judgement may be overt, as in Candide or Rasselas, both openly concerned with man’s dubious position in the universe.
+The judgment may be overt, as in Candide or Rasselas, both openly concerned with man’s dubious position in the universe.
 It may occur only at the end of a work, as in Epitaph for a Small Winner, the work of the great Brazilian writer Joaquim de Assis, who feels that his hero is a ‘small winner’ in the game of life because he has left no children to whom he can pass on the misery of human existence.
-In this case, as in all classic tragedy, the polarities are the hopeless desires of man and the indifferences of the universe.
+In this case, as in all classic tragedies, the polarities are the hopeless desires of man and the indifference of the universe.
 But the most important condition for the function of imagination has been observed – the great gap has been fixed.

 This generalization leaves one important fact unexplained.
 There are many writers, particularly among the great novelists of the nineteenth century, who seem to work on a ‘humanistic’ level, with no great polarities of good or evil, triumph or tragedy, and yet who reveal a considerable inventive power.
 Dickens, Thackeray and Balzac are arguably among them, …Trollope and Dumas most certainly are.

 The interest here lies in the ‘unseen’ pole of which the writers may be completely unaware, the instinctive faculty of ‘affirmation’.
 The negative pole of the world is always visible, since man is far more capable of pain than of pleasure.
 Most pleasures are brief and easily forgotten; on the other hand, human life seems to be largely a matter of obstacles, always culminating in death, and frequently in a great deal of pain.
 It is easy to be fully conscious of ‘evil’; any philosopher of minimal talent can produce a hundred reasons why life is not worth living.
 The power of the urge to live is an altogether different matter.
 It requires either enormous strength to become aware of it, or one of those freak mystical insights that certain men seem to experience.
 A powerhouse exits in the subconscious regions of the mind.
 Occasionally we may become aware of it in some moment of relief from anxiety or of sudden joy.
-But for the most part it seems to communicate the urge to life in a curiously stealthy manner, on a level where we fail to notice it.
+But for the most part, it seems to communicate the urge to life in a curiously stealthy manner, on a level where we fail to notice it.
 A man like Dostoevsky, about to be executed, sees it without disguise, and spends the rest of his life trying to explain to human beings that they have no idea of what life is.
 He does so by a curious method; from the gentle melancholy of his early work, his books develop an increasingly gloomy picture of human existence.
 There are brief flashes of mystical affirmation, but these are only hints.
 His purpose seems to be to communicate to his readers the inexpressible value of lift by deliberately trying to produce a kind of ‘soul sickness’ in them, and relying on this sickness to evoke a sense of values.
-His own imaginative powers increase as he becomes more deeply aware of the polarities, the visible pole of human misery and futility and the invisible strength of human misery and futility and the invisible strength of the powerhouse.
+His own imaginative powers increase as he becomes more deeply aware of the polarities, the visible pole of human misery and futility the invisible strength of human misery and futility, and the invisible strength of the powerhouse.

 It might be said, then, that the ultimate aim of all imaginative literature is to teach men ‘what life is’.
 In La Nausee, Sartre points out that ‘nature’ has an aggressive way with the human consciousness, which is analogous to the way a bellicose man thrusts his face close to the face of a person he is threatening.
-It tends to hypnotise, to jam the ‘prehensive powers’.
+It tends to hypnotize, to jam the ‘prehensive powers’.
 Art is the most primitive human device for enabling the consciousness to retaliate; it attempts to thrust nature to arm’s length.
 Like science, it works on the principle of hypothesis and proof; it suggests ‘general theorems’ about life (i.e., spirit is good, nature evil; ‘you can’t win’; ‘as for living, our servants will do that for us,’ etc.) and then tries to create works of art that will ‘demonstrate’ the idea.

 All this means that the Flaubert-Joyce attitude to literature is untenable.
-Literature need not have a ‘message’, in the sense that a problem play has, but neither is its purpose simple to hold a mirror up to nature.
+Literature need not have a ‘message’, in the sense that a problem play has, but neither is its purpose simply to hold a mirror up to nature.
 The passive attitude to literature is ultimately as untenable as total pessimism.
 No matter how detached and uncommitted an artist pretends to be, he is involved in a world whose ‘direction’ is as positive as the current of a river.
 It is impossible to exercise the imagination and not to be involved in this current, in man’s need for a supra-personal purpose, in the evolutionary drive.”
 (189-191).
-Steven

 Paper copy hyperlinks can be viewed at blog site https://dialecticanalyticalman.wordpress.com/.